-The Medicare Access and CHIP Reauthorization Act (MACRA) is a law that will change Medicare Supplement plans in all states, which becomes effective January 1, 2020.
-MACRA is a federal law that will change who can buy Medigap Plans F, High F, and C. As of 2020 only beneficiaries that are not newly eligibles will be able to keep Plan F, High F and C.
+The Medicare Access and CHIP Reauthorization Act (MACRA) is a law that changed Medicare Supplement plans in all states and became effective on January 1, 2020.
+This law affected who can buy Medigap Plans F, High F, and C. As of 2020, only beneficiaries that are not newly eligible are able to keep Plan F, High F and C.

 Due to MACRA, as of January 1, 2020: